USF-HII/usf-hii.github.io/pages/hii-hpc.md

 HII-HPC utilizes the Slurm HPC Scheduler to coordinate work over its compute resources.

+---

-**IMPORTANT: The HII-HPC Cluster has a routine downtime scheduled for the first Thursday of the month from 08:00 to noon Eastern TZ.
-Please plan your work accordingly.**
+*The HII-HPC Cluster has a routine downtime scheduled for the first Thursday of the month from 08:00 to noon Eastern time zone so schedule work accordingly.*

+---

 ### Overview